devopsdays/devopsdays-web/README.md

 ### Contribute changes
 1. Code changes that affect the overall site will be reviewed only if they are in a separate pull request from any event-specific content.
-1. We use [github issues](https://github.com/devopsdays/devopsdays-web/issues) to track work, so feel free to create new ones if you like (or review existing ones).
+1. We use [github issues](https://github.com/devopsdays/devopsdays-web/issues) to track work, so feel free to create new ones if you like (or read/comment on existing ones).
 1. Before you commit any changes, create a new branch, i.e., `git checkout -b fix-that-thing`
 1. Make your changes, test them locally, then push that branch up to origin on your fork (`git push origin BRANCHNAME`)
 1. Submit a pull request from the branch you just pushed

-###
 1. When a commit is merged to master on github (ideally via a PR reviewed by at least one other person), wercker will automatically build the site and publish it to [http://devopsdays.github.io](http://devopsdays.github.io).

 ## Creating a new event